Asphalt Binder

 asphalt binder is bitumen cement?

-Asphalt binder, also known as bitumen or asphalt cement, is a black, sticky, and highly viscous liquid or semi-solid form of petroleum.
-It is one of the primary components used in the production of asphalt concrete.
-Asphalt concrete, commonly known as asphalt or bituminous concrete, is widely used as a paving material for roads, driveways, airport runways, and various other applications.
+Asphalt binder, often called bitumen or asphalt cement, is a black, sticky, and highly viscous liquid or semi-solid form of petroleum.
+It serves as a key ingredient in producing asphalt concrete, a widely used material known as asphalt or bituminous concrete.
+This versatile paving material plays a vital role in the construction of roads, driveways, airport runways, and many other infrastructure projects, making it indispensable for modern construction.

 How to produce?